corecorecorecore/demoScraper/README.md

 # demoScraper
-Python Proxy Scraper/Parser which will find EVERY single proxy on the site, unless blocked
+Python Proxy Scraper/Parser which will find EVERY single proxy on the site, unless blocked removes duplicates and will output Source response code to see if blocked or dead source

 ## Installation, Usage
 ```